dask-contrib/dask-histogram/docs/intro.rst

 Dask-histogram aims to reproduce the API provided by boost-histogram_, but with support for :doc:`dask collections <dask:user-interfaces>` as input data.
+The documentation assumes that you have some familiarity with both Dask and boost-histogram.

-The core component is the :class:`dask_histogram.Histogram` class.
+The core component is the :class:`dask_histogram.Histogram` class, which inherits from :class:`boost_histogram.Histogram` and overrides the ``fill`` function such that it is aware of chunked/partitioned Dask collections.
 Additional components include the NumPy-like :func:`dask_histogram.histogram`, :func:`dask_histogram.histogram2d`, and :func:`dask_histogram.histogramdd` functions.

-The :class:`dask_histogram.Histogram` class inherits from :class:`boost_histogram.Histogram`, overriding the ``fill`` function such that it is aware of chunked Dask collections.
-The NumPy-like API providing histogramming functions exists to mirror what is provided by the :py:mod:`boost_histogram.numpy`.
+These functions exist to mirror what is provided by the :py:mod:`boost_histogram.numpy` module.

 .. _boost-histogram: https://boost-histogram.readthedocs.io/en/latest/
 .. _Dask: https://docs.dask.org/en/latest/